-The Catholic Church's influence grew again in the mid-20th century after Rafael Trujillo took power (see History and Myth).
+The Catholic Church's influence grew again in the mid-20th century after Rafael Trujillo took power (see p.
+10 of History and Myth).
 A dictatorial ruler, Trujillo used the Church as an instrument to consolidate his regime's control over Dominican society.
-Designated as one of the regime's three main sources of power (along with the oligarchy and the armed forces), the Church remained supportive of Trujillo despite the oppressive nature of his regime (see History and Myth).
+Designated as one of the regime's three main sources of power (along with the oligarchy and the armed forces), the Church remained supportive of Trujillo despite the oppressive nature of his regime (see p.
+11 of History and Myth).
 For example, the Vatican sent a large contingent of Spanish priests to the DR in the 1950s upon Trujillo's request.

 Over the years, continuing violence and deteriorating social conditions compelled many Catholic priests and nuns to vocally protest Trujillo's repression of the Dominican people.
-Tensions escalated in 1960, when prominent Catholic clergy publicly criticized the mass arrest and torture of Truiillo's political opponents in widely circulated pastoral letter.
+Tensions escalated in 1960, when prominent Catholic clergy publicly criticized the mass arrest and torture of Truiillo's political opponents in а widelv circulated pastoral letter.
 Angered bv the perceived betraval.
-Truiillo retaliated with a campaign of harassment against the Church and even planned to imprison prominent clergy members, an act avoided by his 1961 assassination (see History and Myth).
+Truiillo retaliated with a campaign of harassment against the Church and even planned to imprison prominent clergy members, an act avoided by his 1961 assassination (see p.
+11 of History and Myth).